Albakkour/Intelligent-Autonomous-Systems/macOS.md

 ```
 as explained on the main page.

+##Something to remember for later

-* Special settings are needed when you are starting the FlexBE UI with the finite state machines.
+Special settings are needed when you are starting the FlexBE UI with the finite state machines.
 There you need to run in your docker shell:
 ```bash
 export QT_QPA_PLATFORM=xcb          # normal X11 backend
 export QT_QUICK_BACKEND=software    # Qt-Quick → raster, no OpenGL shaders